Mad Men season 3: Critical reception

 The third season of Mad Men has received critical acclaim.
-Review aggregator Rotten Tomatoes reports that 96% of 26 critics have given the season a positive review.
+Review aggregator Rotten Tomatoes reports that 97% of 29 critics have given the season a positive review with an average score of 9.4/10.
 The site's consensus is: "Mad Men brilliantly weaves its characters into its historical setting, and the result is thoughtful, shocking, and terrifically entertaining."
 On Metacritic, the third season scored 87 out of 100 based on 20 reviews, indicating universal acclaim.

 Time critic James Poniewozik cited the show's excellence in writing and acting, and said "Mad Mens willingness to let moments play out seems as much a period flourish as its fedoras and highballs."
 Of the third season, Poniewozik felt that the third season was "a notch behind season 1 and ahead of season 2.
 It didn’t have the phenomenal run of one staggering episode and scene after another like the first did, but this season built confidently to a climax and did an outstanding job of both capturing the sweep of history and how it related to the characters’ lives."
 Tim Goodman of the San Francisco Chronicle warned viewers from falling for any inevitable backlash after the myriad of award wins for the series, saying that "the humor, the note-perfect clothing and sets, the creeping cultural change - are still there to be savored.
 But what the series traffics in with astute complexity is the troubling notion of self, of identity, of rootless, undefined purpose and unrealized happiness".
 Goodman also noted that the series was not made for a mass audience.